Updated: October 2, 2024

-Toyota Motor Corporation recently suffered a data breach due to a mistakenly exposed access key on GitHub.
-That hardcoded access key evaded detection for five years!
-This news joined a long line of headlines about the damage caused by hardcoding secrets in code and how it can lead to a full-blown software supply chain attack.
+These two breaches joined a long line of headlines about the damage caused by hardcoding secrets in code and how it can lead to a full-blown software supply chain attack.
 When attackers manage to steal source code, the first thing they do is scan it for secrets to extend the impact of their breach.
 Both Samsung and Nvidia hacks made by Lapsus$ last year, where thousands of sensitive credentials got exposed through their leaked source code, provide clear examples.
 To combat this pervasive risk, security teams are turning to code scanners that look for secrets, but soon realize that their visibility into all the places hardcoded secrets can be lurking is incomplete and outdated.

 In this article, we’ll overview different areas of the software development lifecycle (SDLC) through which secrets can get exposed and discuss practical prevention and remediation methods.
 After reading this, you should understand:

-• Which techniques are attackers using to steal your hardcoded secrets
+- Which techniques attackers are using to steal your hardcoded secrets

-• Why accurate visibility into your development pipelines, beyond just source code, is paramount to the success of secret scanning programs
+- Why accurate visibility into your development pipelines, beyond just source code, is paramount to the success of secret scanning programs

-• How to scale secret scanning initiatives to effectively support thousands of developers
+- How to scale secret scanning initiatives to effectively support thousands of developers

 Secrets Within the SDLC

-When we talk about secrets in software, we generally refer to any sensitive data that takes part in the software development and CI/CD processes that should be kept confidential to an organization, such as passwords, access keys, API Tokens, cryptographic keys, or personally identifiable information (PII).
+When we talk about secrets in software, we generally refer to any sensitive data that takes part in the software development and CI/CD processes that should be kept confidential to an organization, such as passwords, access keys, API tokens, cryptographic keys, or personally identifiable information (PII).

 Modern applications rely on many services, such as external APIs and cloud resources, which require credentials.
 CI/CD actions perform deployment operations (store the artifact, provision cloud resources, run the application, etc.), which need high-privileged access to the runtime environment.
 Consequently, a vast number of credentials are hardcoded throughout the SDLC.